Synchro skating isn’t about medals.

 A skater from Inwood joined our team.
 She had experience, plus Joanne was her coach.
 Okay, almost there.
 What did we think about approaching two skaters from Riverton?

 And we were sixteen.
 But, there was another issue.

 According to the rules for the Winter Games, members of the synchronized skating teams must be age seventeen or under.
 One of our skaters wouldn’t be able to compete at the Games because she’d be 18 years old.
 Plan B, of course, was the entire team would compete at the Manitoba Championships and the Interlake Regional Precision Competition.

 If we didn’t make it to the Winter Games in Carmen.

 We didn’t win silver and advance to the 1990 Manitoba Winter Games.
 We won the bronze medal at the Interlake trials.

 When the results were announced, I believe I was the only team member who cheered, and one of my teammates looked so sad.
 One of our teammates won the overall bronze in singles, and I remember more about that medal ceremony than the synchronized skating’s presentation.
-On the upside, the medals look the same as the ones at the 1990 Manitoba Winter Games.
+On the upside, the medals looks the same as the 1990 Manitoba Winter Game medals.
 They’re heavier and larger than other medals.
 Like an Olympic medal.

 But that bronze pushed us.
 Those Winter Games were in January, and our season was far from over.
 We had work to do, and we worked hard.
 It wasn’t easy.
 There were tears, triple run-throughs, drills.
 And all worthwhile.

 I’m proud to be part of the legacy of the Arborg Precision Team.
 Our team skated for two seasons, and we never left a competition without hardware – amassing five medals.
 For two seasons, there were enough skaters to have three synchro teams.